jymcheong/ETW-tutorialSet/README.md

 ## Roadmap
 ![](roadmap.png)
 ## What is this series about & who is it for?

+Event Tracing for Windows (ETW) is a high-performance, kernel-level logging infrastructure built into Windows that captures detailed system and application events in real time.
+Introduced in Windows 2000, ETW provides comprehensive telemetry about operating system operations, application behavior, kernel activities, and performance metrics with minimal overhead.

 >This is NOT a step-by-step ETW tutorial, it is a sharing of practical experience & notes related to ETW beyond audit log collection.

 Target audience: